A camera seems to take ominous pictures of the future.

 “It won’t go down”, said the boy, as he returned the camera and went back to his game.

 Thinking he’d broken the camera when he dropped it, he swore under his breath.
 It didn’t look damaged so he raised the camera and pushed the button.
 He heard the shutter click.
 Odd, why couldn’t the boy take the picture?
-He saw him pushing down on the shutter so did it mean the camera wasn’t letting anyone else use it?
+He saw him pushing down hard on the shutter so did it mean the camera wasn’t letting anyone else use it?
 He looked at the picture; it was what a normal camera would have taken.
 What about that first picture?
-Had it taken a picture of this place as it would look eighty-one years in the future?
+Had it taken a picture of this place as it would look thirty years in the future?
 He needed to think, to go somewhere without distractions.
 Getting into his car, he drove for the small park at the top of the hill overlooking the city.

 Half an hour later, he arrived at the hilltop park.
 He got out of the car and walked among the trees to the edge of the park.
 For him, this was the most beautiful place in the city; here, he could see the whole city spread out with the ocean and sky stretching on forever.
 He sat down on a bench and realized the skycrapers were the tallest trees in a forest filled with life.
 Two of the tallest trees in another forest had been felled.
 Was it going to happen again on a much larger scale?